Athos1972/baangt/TechSpecs/30 Ready/UI_ShowStatusOfTestrun.md

 # Situation

-Right now when you start ``baangt`` interactive start, choose a testrun and globals file and execute the testrun there's a log either in the console or in your IDE (depending from where you start it), but directly in the UI you don't see anything except an hourglass.
+Right now when you start ``baangt`` interactive starter, choose a testrun and globals file and execute the testrun there's a log either in the console or in your IDE (depending from where you start it), but directly in the UI you don't see anything except an hourglass.